LawsonDaiki/google-it-automation-with-python/configuration-management-and-the-cloud/week-two/README.md

 ### Puppet's Certificate Infrastructure

+We've called that a few times that in typical Puppet deployments, all managed machines and the fleet connect to a Puppet server.
+The client send their facts to the server, and the server then processes the manifests, generates the corresponding catalog, and sends it back to the clients who apply it locally.

 Puppet uses __public key infrastructure (PKI)__, __secure sockets layer (SSL)__, to establish secure connections between the server and the clients.

 __Puppet comes with its own certificate authority__, which can be used to create certificates for each clients.